rbind/blog.jemu.name/content/posts/2018/2018-01-11-determine-your-packages-minumum-r-dependency/index.md

 Lastly, I was surprised that packages like `broom` or `nortest` don't even explicitly depend on any specific R version, I did not know that's an option.
 Or if it was an option, I would have assumed it's discouraged.

-So maybe my desire do "depend properly" is totally meaningless anyway and I just should let it go.
+So maybe my desire to "depend properly" is totally meaningless anyway and I just should let it go.
 So that's what I'll do for now.